tsnellgrove/dark_castle3/doc/to_do.md

 		IDEA: perhaps part of control_panel purpose is to isolate description of switch elements from main room inventory?
 	DONE: test
 	DONE: clean up comments

-TBD: extend child methods in results_class_def ?
-TBD: can we harmonize or use MixIn for switches? ( https://python-textbok.readthedocs.io/en/1.0/Object_Oriented_Programming.html )
 TBD: create a module just for switch class def
 	TBD: create switch_class_def with import of ViewOnly
 	TBD: copy Switch class definitions to switch_class_def (ViewOnly remains parent)